 - “consumption of phosphatidylserine may reduce the risk of cognitive dysfunction in the elderly”

-Phosphatidylserine is the only brain supplement that’s been granted permission to make these qualified health claims.
+Phosphatidylserine is the only brain supplement that’s been granted FDA permission to make any qualified brain health claims.

 5. Phosphatidylserine Reduces Symptoms of ADHD